flatiron/resourceful/README.md

 `object.toJSON` is a misnomer; Instead of returning json, `.toJSON()` returns a cloned object.
 This method is named as such because it's [detected and used by JSON.stringify](https://developer.mozilla.org/en/JSON#toJSON\(\)_method).

-2. **destroy**: The couchdb engine checks the cache for the object it wants to destroy:
+The couchdb engine checks the cache for the object it wants to destroy:

 ```js
 if (this.cache.has(id)) {